Skip to main content

 Where to customize it

-• Shopify editor: display/layout controls (alignment, show/hide certain sections, icon toggles, etc.)
+• Shopify editor: display and layout controls (alignment, show/hide certain sections, icon toggles, etc.)

 Join block (Theme app block)